PatrickRWright/ATC_translation/README.md

 ATC_translated_df <- translate_ATC_codes(ATC_vect, level_depth = 3, api_key = api_key)
 ```

+If `HTTP error 401` is returned your API key is likely wrong or void.

 ## Output

 The function returns a `data.frame` with the valid input ATC codes